mui/mui-x/docs/data/charts/axis/axis.md

 ### Fixing overflow issues

-If your tick labels are too long, they can either overflow the the SVG or overlap with the axis label.
+If your tick labels are too long, they can either overflow the SVG or overlap with the axis label.
-To fix that issue, you have two main tools:
+Resolving this can be achieved in two ways:

-- Increase the space between the SVG border and the axis by setting the [margin props](http://localhost:3001/x/react-charts/styling/#placement).
+- Increase the space between the SVG border and the axis by setting the [margin props](/x/react-charts/styling/#placement).
 - Modify the axis label position by:
   - Using the axis configuration `labelStyle.transform`.
   - Applying CSS transform to the class name `axisClasses.label`.

-In the next demo, the margin got modify to provide more space to x and y axes.
+In the following demo, the margin is modified to provide more space to the x and y axes.
-The x label is placed thanks to the axis configuration, and the y axis is placed by using CSS selectors.
+The x-axis label placement is based on the axis configuration, and the y-axis is placed using a CSS selector.

 {{"demo": "MarginAndLabelPosition.js"}}